check-spelling/zephyr/boards/arm/bl654_sensor_board/doc/bl654_sensor_board.rst

-First, run your favorite terminal program to listen for output - note that an external UART is required to be connected to the BL654 sensor board's UART, if using the Laird Connectivity USB-SWD Programmer Board, the BL654 sensor board can be plugged in to the UART header.
+First, run your favorite terminal program to listen for output - note that an external UART is required to be connected to the BL654 sensor board's UART, if using the Laird Connectivity USB-SWD Programmer Board, the BL654 sensor board can be plugged into the UART header.
 An FTDI cable can also be used - the voltage of the I/O lines and power line must be between 1.8v and 3.3v, do not connect an FTDI cable with a 5v power line to the BL654 sensor board.